A benchmark for some STR scores in DCH

 - This is the baseline score for heroes and adventurer types, even if they don’t look that tough.
 In this case the BODY score is based in part of their courage, resolve and a little bit of narrative immunity.

 This is the elite level of durability, people who can keep going after taking an amount of punishment that would kill ordinary folks.
 People with that score tend to be :

 - Elite soldiers who are *constantly* training, which usually means Special Operations troops.

 - Elite unarmed fighters who do the same, such as boxing champs and full-contact/MMA champs.

 - Unusually large persons in excellent shape.
-It’s the sort of person who, in a brawl, nearly ignores punches and kicks from ordinary combatants (because they have an EV of 02 to the person’s RV of 04 and score no RAPs in most circumstances).
+It’s the sort of person who, in a brawl, nearly ignores punches and kicks from ordinary combatants.
+Because these have an EV of 02 to the person’s RV of 04 and thus score no RAPs in most circumstances.

 - People with a rare amount of pain tolerance.

 - The typical super-hero with their highly developed physique and superiority to the common thug.

 Heroic, cinematic level of durability.
 In many settings, this the maximum BODY score you’re going to encounter in human beings.

 Like the BODY 04 fighter could usually ignore EV 02 punches and kicks from ordinary Joes, the BODY 05 fighter can frequently ignore EV 03 attacks.
 So that includes truncheons, wooden chairs, small-calibre holdout pistols, being slashed with smaller knives…